heinsaar/kaizen/Examples.md

 # Examples

-The `kaizen.h` header is generated during build (see below for building).
+Below you can find various examples of code snippets that demonstrate the capabilities of Kaizen.

-Here's a taste of what you can do with Kaizen right out of the box:
+Simply include the `kaizen.h` header.
+No additional setup is required.

 ## Random numbers
 ```cpp